This post may contain affiliate links.

 How I Use Coconut Oil with My Dogs

 I used to alternate coconut oil with fish oil, but in my research on the benefits of coconut oil (see, we gotta do our homework), I learned that this was unnecessary.
 Coconut oil isn't the same as fish oil.
-My dogs do get their Omega 3 fatty acids through fish oil, raw sardines, phytoplankton, and carp burgers.
+My dogs do get their Omega 3 fatty acids through fish oil, raw sardines, and fermented fish stock.
 I add coconut oil to their diet as follows:

 - Golden Paste: to alleviate joint inflammation and pain associated with arthritis (plus loads of other benefits).
 Click here for the recipe.